jonnocraig/document-manager/readme.md

 1. `npm install`
 2. `npm start`

-The App will now be served on `localhost:3000`.
+The app will now be served on `localhost:3000`.
+Although for dev purposes we'll be loading the app with php as below.

 #### Testing the frontend
 The project uses Jest, with Snapshots for testing, as well as several other libraries e.g. EnzymeJS.